deanriverson/spacefl/README.md

 code lives in the [ios](ios), [android](android), [web](web), and [macos](macos) directories.

 A few quick pointers to get you started.
-The [Game](lib/game/game.dart) singleton and its associated [GameState](lib/game/game_state.dart) class are where you should start getting familiar with the code.
+The [Game](lib/game/game.dart) singleton and its associated [GameState](lib/game/game_state.dart) class are where you should start if you want to get familiar with the code.
+The [actors](lib/game/actors) package contains all of the ships, torpedoes, explosions, etc.
-The [actors](lib/game/actors) package contains all of the ships, torpedoes, explosions, etc.  There are also several [mixins](lib/game/actors/mixins) that provide common behaviors to the actors, such as kinematics and hit testing.
+There are also several [mixins](lib/game/actors/mixins) that provide common behaviors to the actors, such as kinematics and hit testing.
 The Flutter-specific bits are in the [lib/widgets](lib/widgets) package.
 The [RenderGameBoard](lib/widgets/render_game_board.dart) class might be of particular interest if you want to see how Flutter's RenderObjects work.